Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Basic concepts

-To each $k$-graph $\Lambda$, we can associate a (edge) coloured directed graph $G_\Lambda$ called the \emph{$1$-skeleton} of $\Lambda$.
+To each $k$-graph $\Lambda$, we can associate an (edge) colored directed graph $G_\Lambda$ called the \emph{$1$-skeleton} of $\Lambda$.
 Define the set of vertices $G_\Lambda^0:=\Lambda^0$ and set of edges $G_\Lambda^\mathbf{1}:=\Lambda^\mathbf{1}$.
 Range and source maps are the restrictions of $r$ and $s$ to $\Lambda^\mathbf{1}$.
-Fix $k$-different colours, each of which corresponds to a generator of $\mathbb{N}^k$.
-If $\lambda\in G_\Lambda^\mathbf{1}$ has degree $\mathbf{e}_i$ and $c_i$ is the colour corresponding to $\mathbf{e}_i$ then we colour the edge $\lambda$ by $c_i$.
-On the other hand, given a $k$-coloured directed graph $G$ one can obtain a $k$-graph by defining, on the path category $G^*$, an equivalence relation $\sim$ satisfying some specific properties (see \cite[Theorems 4.4 and 4.5]{Hazlewood}) which encode the factorisation property.
-This correspondence between $k$-graphs and $k$-coloured directed graphs with certain equivalence relations gives a general mechanism to perform constructions on $k$-graphs and to establish results by focusing on the $1$-skeleton.
+Fix $k$ different colors, each of which corresponds to a generator of $\mathbb{N}^k$.
+If $\lambda\in G_\Lambda^\mathbf{1}$ has degree $\mathbf{e}_i$ and $c_i$ is the color corresponding to $\mathbf{e}_i$, then we color the edge $\lambda$ by $c_i$.
+On the other hand, given a $k$-colored directed graph $G$, one can obtain a $k$-graph by defining, on the path category $G^*$, an equivalence relation $\sim$ satisfying some specific properties (see \cite[Theorems 4.4 and 4.5]{Hazlewood}) which encodes the factorisation property.
+This correspondence between $k$-graphs and $k$-colored directed graphs with certain equivalence relations gives a general mechanism to perform constructions on $k$-graphs and to establish results by focusing on the $1$-skeleton.